 - Not using Permalinks.
 Popular blogging software like WordPress can rewrite the URLs from each post so that they convey important keyword information to search engines.
 These so-called permalinks are not enabled by default.
 Check to make sure that your blog is using permalinks.

 Content Wrong.
 Like giving the wrong present because you couldn’t tell what was inside the gift wrapping, your information may not be what visitors expect.
+(BTW–here are 30 stellar blog tips to make your content easier to read.)

 - Information isn’t relevant to visitors.
 While this can happen despite your best intentions, it’s important to make sure that your content is focused on the topic at hand.